Year 3

 Our topic for this term is “The Stone Age”.
 The focus of our learning is History, but it will also include a variety of engaging curriculum areas.
 If your child does anything at home that supports their topic, please send it in, as it’s always lovely to celebrate children’s enthusiasm for learning!

-For regular updates about what happens in our classes, please check the school website and follow our class Twitter pages below.
+For regular updates about what happens in our classes, please check the school Instagram and Facebook pages.

 Autumn Term